 For example, if you were explaining the benefits of a new feature of an app, instead of just explaining how it was more efficient on the backend from a technical perspective, you could complement that with an analogy – “the new feature is like adding an extra sail to the boat.”

-What about if you fall more on the Emotion side of the Matrix?
+What about if you fall more on the Emotion side of the Leadership Communication Matrix?

 For example, let’s say you’re making an argument for the popularity of a certain car on the road.
 If you fall more on the Emotion side, you may naturally back this up by sharing your personal experience and how each day as you drive to work, you see more of this car on the road than any other car.
 While that information helps paint a picture, it would be even more effective to balance it with an element of logic.
 If you see that car often you could make the argument that its price is lower than most which could be one reason why it’s popular.
 You could also pull up surveys or studies backing up your argument about the car’s popularity.

-Depending on where you fall on the matrix, be mindful of pulling in the opposite element to be more balanced.
+Depending on where you fall on the matrix, be mindful of pulling in the opposite element so you’re more balanced.

 How to Adjust: Details vs. Vision